amirkiaml/amirkiaml/README.md

 ](https://philanddata.medium.com/data-privacy-and-ethics-6f4ca517dcae)

 ## 🌱 Voluntary Blogs <a name="voluntary"></a>
-As was mentioned above, I also sometimes write voluntary content on the subject for not-for-profits such as the [Centre for Social Impact Technology](https://centreforsocialimpacttech.ca/).
+I also sometimes write voluntary content on the subject for not-for-profits such as the [Centre for Social Impact Technology](https://centreforsocialimpacttech.ca/).
 Here's are the most recent ones:
 - [Grassroots Movements in Social Impact Tech: Characteristics and Challenges](https://philanddata.medium.com/grassroots-movements-in-social-impact-tech-characteristics-and-challenges-28a3c4283808)
 - [Data Citizenship at Large and in Alberta](https://www.centreforsocialimpacttech.ca/post/data-citizenship-at-large-and-in-alberta)
 </details>